skip to primary navigation skip to content

 hands protecting paper cut-out people

 The University of Cambridge is committed to safeguarding and promoting the welfare and safety of children.
-In all aspects of PGCE course provision, including the recruitment of trainees, we adhere to relevant aspects of the ITT criteria, of Keeping Children Safe in Education, and of relevant legislation, and expect all members of our community to fully commit to their associated responsibilities.
+In all aspects of PGCE course provision, including the recruitment of PGCE students, we adhere to relevant aspects of the ITT criteria, of Keeping Children Safe in Education, and of relevant legislation, and expect all members of our community to fully commit to their associated responsibilities.

-Assessment of fitness to work with children and/or young people
+Suitability to work with children and/or young people

 • Teachers and others prohibited from the profession